thatguy11325/pokerl/content/docs/chapter-3/running/index.md

 # Actually Coding the RL System

 So we have a policy, observations, an environment and a reward.
 Now it's time to discuss how we wrote the RL system.
-Along the way, we'll provide relevant snippets of code and tricks done to make my system run as fast as possible.
+Along the way, we'll provide relevant snippets of code and tricks done to make the system run as fast as possible.

 For compute, Joseph Suarez, the creator of [PufferAI](https://puffer.ai/) and the [PufferLib](https://github.com/PufferAI/PufferLib) RL Python library, graciously donated 4 machines to this effort.
 Each machine contained a NVIDIA 4090 GPU, Intel Core i9-14900K, 125 GB of RAM and 2TB of disk space.
 Before his contribution, we were paying $200/month using [vast.ai](https://vast.ai/) for training with worse hardware.